Shah Afzal Biabani

 Syed Shah Afzal Biabani (1795 – 1856 A.D / 1210 – 26 Safar, 1272 AH) was a Sufi from Warangal, Hyderabad State (now Kazipet 132 km from Hyderabad, India).
 He was appointed as Kazi of Warangal during the reign of Nizam Ali Khan (Asaf Jah II).
 His dargah is among the pilgrimage centers of Warangal, Telangana.

 The word "Biabani" is a plural of Urdu and Persian word "Biaban" which means soonsan (in Urdu) and uninhabited place in English.
 He received this nickname because he spent 12 years in Tasawwuf (a form of Sufi meditation) in the caves located in the forest of Battupalli near Kazipet.

-Saint By Birth
+Early life

 Afzal Biabani was a saint (Vali Allah) by birth.
 His mother said that there was something extraordinary in him right from the childhood.
 Some miraculous incidents were manifested even in his childhood.
-Once at the residence of his brother, Syed Murtuza Hussaini at Qutbi guda, Hyderabad, playing with children of his age (four to five years old) in the courtyard, he dug a small pit (well), like the other children.
+Once at the residence of his brother, Syed Murtuza Hussaini at Qutb guda, Hyderabad, playing with children of his age (four to five years old) in the courtyard, he dug a small pit (well), like the other children.
 But to their astonishment water was found in the pit dug by him, whereas the other pits were dry.
 His maternal uncle said that Afzal Biabani would become a saint and a man of miracles in future by the grace of Allah.